Skip to main content

 This week the students spent time creating their own unique peace rock and peace flag.
 The peace rocks were placed in the front of the school with a sign inviting the greater community to take one home with them.
 We started this tradition last year, as a way of sending out messages of peace.

-The peace flags have been a longtime tradition at MCS.
+The peace flags have been a longtime tradition at FMSL.
 Annually you can see the beautiful flags blowing in the breeze along the fence in front of our school.
 May peace be with you on this wonderful day!

 The Beauty of The Montessori Early Childhood Three Year Cycle Series – The Third Year